bonasome/bonaso_data_mobile/docs/auth.md

 The user cannot make API calls until they log in online again.

-See offline login logic at [services/offlineLogic.js].
+See offline login logic [here](/services/offlineLogic.js).

 ---

 ## 2. Token Management

-The mobile app uses access and refresh tokens stored and managed in context/AuthContext.tsx.
+The mobile app uses access and refresh tokens stored and managed in [AuthContext](/context/AuthContext.tsx).

 Tokens must be sent with all API requests, except for login.
 If the access token has expired, the app automatically uses the refresh token to obtain a new access token.